How many times have your parents asked you, what can you do with a Communication Studies degree? The answer is: anything you want!

 Terri Porter, a 1988 graduate, is a distinguished professional in field production.
 She has worked on everything from live news and investigative crime reenactments to prospecting, competitive cooking, and home building shows.
 Porter has produced for King World, ABC, Columbia Tri-Star, The Learning Channel, Lifetime, HGTV, DIY, Discovery, Destination America and The Food Network.
 In addition, she is a fitness trainer, mentor to Lakewood High School’s Film Production class and author of the memoir #BaldHomecomingQueen.

-Will Reutemann, a 2013 graduate with a degree in Communication and minor in Anthropology, has extended his passion for Colorado State University and student success to his roles working for the university.
+Will Reutemann, a 2013 graduate with a degree in Communication Studies and minor in Anthropology, has extended his passion for Colorado State University and student success to his roles working for the university.
 He currently serves as the Visit Program Marketing Specialist and previously worked as an admissions counselor, in addition to marketing and communication coordinator, in the CSU Office of Admissions.
 Outside of work, Reutemann enjoys supporting the Fort Collins music scene through volunteering with local organizations such as the Downtown Business Association and SpokesBuzz.